Do you have frequent breakouts, rough texture, or uneven skin tone? If so, it sounds like you're in dire need of an exfoliating facial scrub.

 See Related: The 8 Benefits Of Taking A Cold Shower

-What is Exfoliating?
+What Is Exfoliating?

 Exfoliation is a skincare technique that removes dead skin cells and other impurities from the skin's surface layer.
 It can be as simple as cleansing your face with a damp washcloth or applying chemical peels to dissolve the outer layer of skin.

-Though some visit a dermatologist or aesthetician for a more intensive exfoliating treatment, you can get excellent results with pre-made facial scrubs.
 For an easy DIY body scrub, simply mix 1/2 cup of coconut oil, 1/4 cup of cane sugar, and two tablespoons of your favorite essential oil for a luxurious homemade sugar scrub.
+Viola!

 The Benefits of Exfoliating

 Exfoliating makes your skin smoother and softer.
 It reduces the buildup of dead skin cells, bacteria, and dirt and helps prevent acne by clearing out your pores.
-It even preps your skin for the rest of your skincare ritual.
+It even preps your skin for the rest of your skincare routine.

-The benefits of exfoliation also include:
+The benefits of gentle exfoliation also include:

-• Brighter complexion
+- Brighter complexion

-• Reduced fine lines and wrinkles
+- Reduced acne scars, dark spots, fine lines, and wrinkles

-• Improved blood circulation
+- Improved blood circulation

-• Increased skin cell turnover
+- Increased skin cell turnover

-• Increased collagen production
+- Increased collagen production

-• Stronger protective skin barrier
+- Stronger protective skin barrier

 What Are the Different Types of Exfoliation?